 It appears that all Blackfords born in Oxhill in the 17th and 18th centuries descended from John, a husbandman who died in 1604, through his sons Richard (1571-1642) and John (1576-1649).
 Both Richard and John became yeomen and freeholders.
 As was the custom, most of their land passed to their eldest sons, John (b.1602) and Anthony (1615-74), respectively.
 Primogeniture prevailed over subsequent generations and the heads of the two Blackford households remaining in Oxhill in the 1770s, Ben (1725-1800) and Anthony (1755-1815), were their direct descendants.
 While some younger sons remained in Oxhill, many settled elsewhere, some farming, others taking up a craft or trade.

 John’s third son Daniel is mentioned in most historical accounts of the village.
-He served as quartermaster in the Earl of Northampton’s Regiment of Foot and was taken prisoner in 1644 during the siege of Compton Wynyates.
-Daniel became church warden and hisepitaph in St. Lawrence Church has been widely quoted.
+He served as quartermaster in the Earl of Northampton’s Regiment of Horse and was taken prisoner in 1645 during the assault on Compton Wynyates.
+Daniel became churchwarden and his epitaph in St. Lawrence Church has been widely quoted.

 Richard’s grandson Daniel (b.1636) apprenticed as a goldsmith in London, earning his freedom in 1664.
 Circumstantial evidence indicates Warwick clockmaker Anthony Blackford (1639-1679) was likely Daniel’s younger brother.
 Anthony was virtually unknown until 2007, when one of his clocks made £110,000 at auction [see more about Anthony's beautiful clock here].
 The latter’s son Anthony (1680-1715) became a goldsmith in London.